 Ballet Hawaii has been enriching Hawaii’s cultural environment by teaching, promoting, presenting, and producing dance since 1976.
 Originally a support group for the Honolulu City Ballet, this non-profit organization provides opportunities for self-growth, while instilling self-esteem and pride in its students, patrons and audiences.
-Its classes are focused on building self-confidence through accomplishment, while its presentations of world-class performances provides the community with the priceless gift of professional quality dance.
+Its classes are focused on building self-confidence through accomplishment, while its presentations of world-class performances provide the community with the priceless gift of professional quality dance.

 Toward its mission of presenting, promoting and teaching dance in Hawaii, Ballet Hawaii:

 - Mounts large scale productions twice a year using both students and invited guest artists.
 Whenever possible, symphony musicians are hired to provide the musical accompaniment.
 Recent productions include Coppelia, Giselle, Cinderella, Sleeping Beauty, Peter Pan, Romeo and Juliet, Alice (in Wonderland) and an annual Hawaiian themed Nutcracker.

 - Presents highly acclaimed dance companies that have included

 Baryshnikov & Co., Complexions Contemporary Ballet, Stars of American Ballet Theatre, Mark Morris Dance Group, Pilobolus, Paul Taylor Dance Theatre, Ballet Stars from San Francisco, Alonzo King’s LINES BALLET, Okareka Dance Company of New Zealand, Rasta Thomas’ Bad Boys of Dance, Martha Graham Dance Company and Les Ballets Trockadero de Monte Carlo.

 - Provides a year-round training program for pre-ballet through advanced students.